michaelolchang/michaelolchang/README.md

 - 👋 Hi, I’m @michaelolchang
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning python, C++, Java and Network Security
+- 🌱 I’m currently learning python, C++, Java, Python and Network Security
 - 💞️ I’m looking to collaborate on any technology projects
 - 📫 How to reach me: michaelchang.mhc@gmail.com